View a markdown version of this page

 The agentcore deploy command:

-• Creates necessary AWS resources (IAM roles, ECR repository, etc.) using AWS CDK
+• Creates the necessary AWS resources (IAM roles, Amazon Bedrock AgentCore Runtime, etc.)

 AgentCore CLI